NDevTK/infra/go/src/infra/cmd/package_index/README.md

 Finally, we specify where the output should be written.

+# Adding a new language
+If you're adding a new language, you'll likely want to create a language-specific target struct that's used to implement `GnTargetInterface`.
+The struct should contain all information needed to implement the interface, which defines `getUnit()` that returns a generated CompilationUnit for a target, and `getFiles()` that returns a list of all files required for compilation of a target.

+Once you're done, populate package_index_testdata which contains the following
+directories:
+  *  `input/src`: Contains inputs to tests.
+  *  `files.expected`: Expected data files which are the output of running package_index with `input/src`.
+As mentioned in https://kythe.io/docs/kythe-kzip.html, the name of each file is named its SHA256 hash.
+  *  `units.expected`: Expected compilation units which are the output of running package_index with `input/src`.
+  *  `units_win.expected`: Same as units.expected, but for Windows instead of Linux.

+You may find https://crrev.com/c/3288987, which adds torque to package_index, useful as reference.

 # Uploading to CIPD

 Release is handled automatically but if you'd like to manually upload to CIPD,